 Joji Koyama and Tujiko Noriko (who also stars) present an intriguing, mesmerising film of one character reminding another of time they spent together in Japan.
 The film uses narration juxtaposed alongside vague imagery, making viewers decide how much they want to believe, if any, of the tale being told.

 Meaning is relayed in interstitial bursts of synchronicity: we understand at wavering times the relationship between sound and image.
 If this sounds academic it occasionally is, until I realised what I'd been experiencing was weirder, darker, sadder than envisaged.
 As a dual concoction it's startling, but as often the case with experimental I wish I'd had the cheat sheet before viewing.
 3.5

-Ok, this is a strange one, a dual narrative with no spoken narrative, directed by Joji Koyama and Tujiko Noriko.
-The lead charancter Milou while looking after her quadriplegic boyfriend, recounts her relationship with the elderly 'Mr Ono'.
+Ok, this is a strange one, a dual narrative with no on-screen dialogue, directed by Joji Koyama and Tujiko Noriko.
+The lead charancter Milou, while looking after her quadriplegic boyfriend, recounts her relationship with the elderly 'Mr Ono'.
 Clearly influenced by Chris Marker, it is an unsettling experience, particularly as the meaning of the title becomes clearer.
-A real oddity from the smaller festival screens.
+A puzzling short from the smaller festival screens.

 this visual poetry is immense. there’s at times a discord between null / static shot and voiceover that speaks of straining moments, but it really makes sense of a past struggle told through words. realism should be captured in this way more often, not requiring a parallel of action & dialogue, but rather a parallel of characters habits. milou still remains a mystery to me...